Sexual harassment: Organizational policies and procedures

-According to Dr. Orit Kamir, the most effective way to avoid sexual harassment in the workplace, and also influence the public's state of mind, is for the employer to adopt a clear policy prohibiting sexual harassment and to make it very clear to their employees.
+According to Dr. Orit Kamir, the most effective way to prevent sexual harassment in the workplace and influence public opinion is for employers to adopt a clear policy prohibiting sexual harassment and make it very clear to their employees.
 Many women prefer to make a complaint and to have the matter resolved within the workplace rather than to "air out the dirty laundry" with a public complaint and be seen as a traitor by colleagues, superiors and employers, adds Kamir.

 Most prefer a pragmatic solution that would stop the harassment and prevent future contact with the harasser rather than turning to the police.
 More about the difficulty in turning an offense into a legal act can be found in Felstiner & Sarat's (1981) study, which describes three steps a victim (of any dispute) must go through before turning to the justice system: naming—giving the assault a definition, blaming—understanding who is responsible for the violation of rights and facing them, and finally, claiming—turning to the authorities.